yetisoftworks/MeshyDB.SDK/docs/data/deleting.rst

          DELETE https://api.meshydb.com/{clientKey}/meshes/{mesh}/{id} HTTP/1.1
          Authentication: Bearer {access_token}
+         tenant: {tenant}

       |parameters|

-      clientKey : string
+      tenant : string
+         Indicates which tenant data to use.
+If not provided, it will use the configured default. clientKey : string
          Indicates which tenant you are connecting for authentication. access_token : string